 Each candidate is supposed to write on any of the given topics within the time duration allotted.
 Candidates might also be provided with word limit to complete the write up.

-These topics can come form different subjects comprising mainly of Science, Technology, Politics, Social Science, Sports, Media, Law, Literature, etc.
+These topics can come from different subjects comprising mainly of Science, Technology, Politics, Social Science, Sports, Media, Law, Literature, etc.

 Written Aptitude Test also has time duration attached to it.

 Candidates clearing this round will be eligible for the next round of selection process, Personal Interview.

 This is the last stage of the selection process, for the candidates successfully clearing the above-mentioned round/s.

 In this round, a panel of experts interview candidates individually.